pozzo-research-group/HEAD/paper/exptdata/README.md

 - best_estimate.npy: a 1-D numpy array of the volumes that will generate the closest spectra to the target according to the  Bayesian Optimization's surrogate
 - model.pth: file containing information on the surrogate model
 - new_obj.npy: a 1-D numpy array of the scores given by the similarity metric of the samples from the previous iteration
-- new_x.npy: a 2-D numpy array of the volumes suggested by the algorithm for the next iteration
+- new_x.npy: a 2-D numpy array of the volumes suggested by the algorithm for the current iteration
 - spectra.npy: a 2-D numpy array of the spectra that was generated from the volumes from the previous iteration
 - storage.pkl: file containing information on the surrogate model
 - train_obj.npy: a 1-D numpy array of the scores given by the similarity metric of each sample